UCD Sutherland School of Law Doctoral Scholarships

 A limited amount of teaching may be required of scholarship holders.

-Please complete an on-line University Postgraduate application available at http://www.ucd.ie/apply/ by the deadline.
-Please also send a covering letter explaining why you wish to undertake a PhD, and in particular, why you wish to undertake a PhD at UCD School of Law
+How to apply: Please complete an on-line University Postgraduate application available at http://www.ucd.ie/apply/ by the deadline.
+Please also send a covering letter explaining why you wish to undertake a PhD, and in particular, why you wish to undertake a PhD at UCD Sutherland School of Law.

-This letter should be no more than 2 sides of A4 single-spaced and can be sent either as an email attachment to email@example.com or in hard copy to Ms. Niamh McCabe, Graduate Programme Manager, School of Law, UCD, Roebuck Castle, Belfield, Dublin 4, Ireland.
+This letter should be no more than 2 sides of A4 single-spaced and can be sent either as an email attachment to firstname.lastname@example.org or in hard copy to Ms. Niamh McCabe, Graduate Programme Manager, UCD Sutherland School of Law, UCD, Belfield, Dublin 4, Ireland.

 In addition to the cover letter you must submit the following documents: